DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: SYSTEM DESIGN AND IMPLEMENTATION

 \section{SYSTEM DESIGN AND IMPLEMENTATION}

-We propose a method to accurately compute an appropriate P/D ratio based on current load and to dynamically reconfigure the P-instances and D-instances accordingly, so as to improve throughput with minimal GPU resources and meet the SLOs attainment, thereby achieving higher effective throughput in PD-Disaggregation LLM inference systems.
+We propose a method to accurately compute an appropriate P/D ratio based on current load and to dynamically reconfigure the P-instances and D-instances accordingly, so as to improve throughput with minimal GPU resources and meet the SLO attainment, thereby achieving higher goodput in PD-Disaggregation LLM inference systems.
 Building on these objectives, we extend the Dynamo framework to realize a dynamically optimal PD-Disaggregation inference system.
 The system comprises five principal components: (1) Resource Monitor, (2) Router, (3) Connector, (4) PD Manager, and (5) Request Scheduler.